contactsyncer/Samples/UserAuthenticationWithContactsSync/README.md

 e) You can skip next step(Add Firebase SDK) as this is already added in this github sample.
 Click on <b>finish</b>.

 4) Copy your secret key inside Utils.java file and simply run the sample.

+<b>Enabling Push Notification</b>
+1) Go to your Firebase project overview section and then click on project settings.
+2) On right side, click on <b>Cloud Messaging</b> tab and copy your <b>Legacy Server Key</b>
+3) Email us this key at support@participateme.com from your registered email id so that we can configure push notification for your project.